DIFI-Consortium/DIFI-Certification/readme.md

 01 SEPTEMBER 2021
 [IEEE difi-announcement](https://ieee-isto.org/press-releases/difi-announcement/)

 Digital signal processing (DSP) revolutionized acquisition and reproduction of analog data.
 One format for signal data is known as 'digital radio' data.
-The analog sources often convey radio (and intermediate) frequency data it is required corresponding metadata also be communicated.
-VITA defines the format for the digital format (packets) for transmission.
-The VITA 49.2 framework provides many options for packing digital IF data and allows multiple transports.
-This flexibility requires that an additional layer of class documentation be provided in order to describe a specifc implementation.
-DIFI leverages the flexibility of VITA to specify a subset of the CIF and CIF 0.
+The analog sources often convey radio (and intermediate) frequency data.
+That data is often required therefore corresponding metadata should also be communicated.
+VITA defines the packet format for the digital transmission.
+The VITA 49.2 framework is flexible and there are many options for packing digital IF data over multiple transports.
+This flexibility requires that an additional layer of class documentation be provided in order to describe a specific implementation.
+DIFI leverages the flexibility of VITA to specify a subset of the CIF and CIF 0 and simplifies the transport to UDP.

 This **DIFI** standard provides two independent data flows: